electric-eloquence/fepper/README.md

 A working example of UI customization can be found at
 <a href="https://github.com/electric-eloquence/fepper-drupal/blob/dev/source/_ui/index/html/00-head/head.component.js" target="_blank">
 https&colon;//github.com/electric-eloquence/fepper-drupal/blob/dev/source/_ui/index/html/00-head/head.component.js</a>.
-The Fepper for Drupal project overrides its HTML title to read "Fepper D8" instead of "Fepper".
+The Fepper for Drupal project overrides its HTML title to read "Fepper for Drupal" instead of "Fepper".
 In order to do so, it has the `head.component.js` module nested in directories that correspond to the tags that nest the `head` HTML element.
 Both `head.component.js` and its nesting directories must be named similarly to their corresponding elements. `.component.js` indicates that the file is a module to be rendered by React.
 <a href="https://reactjs.org/docs/dom-elements.html" target="_blank">